noahares/raxtax/README.md

 `--redo` will enable overwriting of existing output files. **Use at your own risk!**

+`--tp` enables thread-pinning.
+On Linux, this will try to avoid hyper-threading and crossing sockets whenever possible.
+On other platforms, threads will still be pinned but in order of their IDs **which might affect performance negatively.**

 ## Important Implementation Details

 We suggest a threshold of 0.01 for confidence values to be considered (`F64_OUTPUT_ACCURACY` also in `src/utils.rs`).